-Deferred revenue
+Deferred revenue and deferred contributions

-All material amounts of deferred revenue were appropriately recorded in the books and records.
+All material amounts of deferred revenue and deferred contributions were appropriately recorded in the books and records.

 Retirement benefits, post-employment benefits, compensated absences and termination benefits

 All arrangements to provide retirement benefits, post-employment benefits, compensated absences and termination benefits have been identified to you and have been included in the actuarial valuation as required.